PTAssembler Documentation

 Panorama Parameters: Feather Width The 'Feather Width' box allows you to specify the width of the blending region between images (only applicable for some output file formats such as JPG, Multiple TIFF with masks, layered Photoshop with masks, etc.).

 Width/Height.
-The 'Width' and 'height' boxes allow you to specify in pixels the size of the preview and final images that should be created by Panorama Tools.
+The 'Width' and 'height' boxes allow you to specify in pixels the size of the preview and final images that should be created by the stitching engine.
 You can use the 'Auto Size Parameters' button to have PTAssembler fill in these fields with an estimate.
 (See note about size for more details, and some qualifications).

 +/-.
 The '+' and '-' buttons allow you to increase or decrease the width and height values for the final and preview images in small increments.
 Advanced hint: If you hold the shift key down while clicking the '+' and '-' buttons, the Horizontal FOV will also be adjusted as well as the width and height.
 This is useful if you want to increase/decrease the amount of 'black-space' around the final image without significantly affecting the size of the actual usable image.
 In other words, you use this technique to adjust the 'tightness' with which the final image is cropped.
 (See note about size for more details, and some qualifications)

-The PSD_nomask and PSD_mask output formats produce a single image with multiple layers.
+The "Multi-layer" formats (PSD and PSB) produce a single image with multiple layers...one layer for each input image.
 These formats can be opened in Photoshop, and allow the user to manually blend the layers to create a final flattened output.
-The TIFF_m format is similar except that the individual layers are output as individual files.
+PSB can handle files larger than 2GB in size, while PSD cannot (although PSB is only compatible with newer versions of Photoshop).
+The options "with masks", add a mask channel to each image layer where black space around the image data is masked.
+The "Multiple image" TIFF formats are similar to the "Multi-layer" formats, except that the individual layers are output as individual files...one output file for each input file.
 These files can be used as input to automated blending programs (e.g. Enblend/Smartblend), or imported into other editing programs (e.g. the GIMP) where the layers can be manually blended.
-TIFF_m format also allows for the stacking process to be executed.
+The "Multiple image" formats also allows for the stacking process to be executed, because the stacking programs require multiple images as input.

 Show/Edit Script.
 Clicking the 'Show/Edit Script' buttons allows you to view and/or modify the script created by PTAssembler before it is used by Panorama Tools.
 If you want to edit the script before launching the stitcher program, do no hide the script before clicking the "Create" or "Preview" button, otherwise PTAssembler will overwrite any changes you might have made with a newly generated script.